Vietnam.vn - Nền tảng quảng bá Việt Nam

 Spanning nearly half of the world's largest island, Greenland, Northeast Greenland National Park is the world's largest national park and the largest terrestrial protected area on the planet.
 Greenland is an autonomous territory of Denmark.

-Northeast Greenland Park covers an area of 972,000 square kilometers (three times the size of Vietnam) and is smaller than the 29 countries recognized by the United Nations, and larger than nearly 170 other countries.
-It is one of the last remaining large protected areas where wildlife, plants and landscapes are largely untouched by humans, according to Visit Greenland.
+Northeast Greenland covers an area of 972,000 square kilometers (three times the size of Vietnam) and is smaller than the 29 countries recognized by the United Nations, and larger than nearly 170 other countries.
+It is one of the last remaining large protected areas where wildlife, plants and landscapes are virtually untouched by humans, according to Visit Greenland.
 The park is almost uninhabited except for staff at a few meteorological stations, research facilities and military bases.
 The park includes vast tundra, spectacular mountains and deep fjords filled with icebergs.

-National parks are bigger than a country.
+National parks larger than a country

 South America